 Customers complete an online questionnaire answering a set of pre-programmed questions relating to their experiences of service quality and social impact at your facility.
 This questionnaire can be accessed via a smartphone or a computer at home or at the library.
 We also provide paper copies for any customers preferring to participate this way.
 View sample survey.

 The survey remains open for an agreed period to obtain the optimal number of respondents.
-Should you experience any shortfalls we work with each client, implementing strategies, to ensure the best result.
+Should you experience any shortfalls we work with each partner, implementing strategies, to ensure the best result.

 "Working with Olly and CERM PI, UniSA Business has been great.
 Good initial meetings determining requirements and timeline.
 Was very responsive and open to making adjustments to satisfaction survey during the planning phase.
 The outputted report is a great piece of work that clearly showed in which areas we were performing and what needed improvement.
 This was very timely for our Library to plan our goals and to continue to build our services to meet needs of the community"